The 7 Most Important Baseball Pitches You Need To Know Today

 Facts:

-1st pitch learnt -usually.
+1st pitch learned -usually.

 Fast and easy to place.